xod-wow/LiteMount/DEVELOPER_NOTES.md

   You can't use Running Wild when you are shapeshifted (e.g., you are transformed into a Night Elf or Human by a dungeon buff).
-Unfortunately IsUsableSpell() still returns true in that case.
+Unfortunately IsSpellUsable() still returns true in that case.

 * [CLOSED] Code to check every spell usability